Cheat Sheet: GainZ, Body Composition for Menopause & Aging

 Consistently practice behaviors that trigger the body to “decide” to utilize food for building lean tissue.

-• Enough Carbs — 1 - 2.5 grams per pound of body weight
+Enough Carbs — 1 - 2.5 grams per pound of body weight, about ¼ of your plate for fruits, starchy carbs, & grains

 Practice behaviors that will promote building & recovery to continue.

-6 Months in: most people start to notice the hint of change in how clothes fit.
+6 Months: you start to notice the hint of change in how clothes fit.

-After two years, progress slows, but is still possible with progression, consistency, & patience.
+After two years: progress slows, but is still happening with progression, consistency, & patience.

 What to do if you don’t want to see actual change